libretro/docs/docs/library/beetle_psx_hw.md

 ### Directories

-The Beetle PSX HW core's directory name is 'Beetle PSX HW'
+The Beetle PSX HW core's library name is 'Beetle PSX HW'

 The Beetle PSX HW core saves/loads to/from these directories.